-Kidney cancer is one of the ten most common cancers.
-According to the American Cancer Society, over half a million people in the US live with this disease and 79,000 people will be newly diagnosed in 2022.
-Sadly, nearly 14,000 people are expected to die of kidney cancer this year.
+Kidney cancer is one of the ten most common cancers in the US.
+According to the American Cancer Society, over half a million people in the US live with this disease and about 81,610 people will be newly diagnosed in 2024.
+Sadly, nearly 15,000 people are expected to die of kidney cancer this year.
 Advancing kidney cancer research to develop new and better treatment options for everyone remains an urgent priority.

 Despite these advances and CDMRP and National Institutes of Health (NIH) funding, kidney cancer remains all too common and deadly.

 Your commitment to addressing the burdens of kidney cancer on people like me through robust, sustained research funding is vital for providing access to effective care, support, and hope.
-I encourage you to do the following:
+Accordingly, once you’ve returned from August recess and resume work on FY2025 appropriations, I urge you to fight to ensure the following provisions are included in final enacted FY2025 appropriations legislation:

-- $3 billion appropriation for the Advanced Research Projects Agency – Health (ARPA-H) to support creation and/or standup
+- •$1.5 billion for the Advanced Research Projects Agency– Health (ARPA-H)

 Thank you for your years of service.
-I am grateful for the work of this Committee and hope that you continue to give this matter your full consideration.
+I am grateful for your work and hope that you continue to give this matter your full consideration.

 Sincerely,